KatherineJF/Resume/KJFitzpatMarkDownResume.md

 Manage project team resources to implement new security products and upgrade the existing infrastructure across the enterprise:

-Create project implementation schedules and timelines
+* Create project implementation schedules and timelines

-Identify and assign project team resources
+* Identify and assign project team resources

-Manage communications to project sponsors and stakeholders
+* Manage communications to project sponsors and stakeholders

-Identify and document dependencies and risks to project schedule
+* Identify and document dependencies and risks to project schedule

 Address the changing needs of network perimeter security by implementing new devices capable of intrusion prevention within the trusted network.

-Create and execute test cases for IPS/IDS appliances to measure the effectiveness of hardware Intrusion Prevention Systems (IPS).
+* Create and execute test cases for IPS/IDS appliances to measure the effectiveness of hardware Intrusion Prevention Systems (IPS).

-Design and implement IDS/IPS management infrastructures to collect and monitor security events.
+* Design and implement IDS/IPS management infrastructures to collect and monitor security events.

-Redesign event monitoring to incorporate event correlation and reduce time involved in incident investigation.
+* Redesign event monitoring to incorporate event correlation and reduce time involved in incident investigation.

-Work with project teams to define and document security requirements.
+* Work with project teams to define and document security requirements.

- Identify servers within the enterprise that require host based intrusion detection system (HIDS) due to the critical and or confidential nature of the data they host or transfer.
+*  Identify servers within the enterprise that require host based intrusion detection system (HIDS) due to the critical and or confidential nature of the data they host or transfer.

-###JSA International Group 2004-2005 – London, England
+###JSA International Group 2004-2005 â€“ London, England

 Consultant